 If you must touch a pimple on your scalp, avoid picking and scratching at it as much as possible.
 Popping or scratching the spot can allow bacteria to enter it, delaying healing time and further irritating it.

 Even with dandruff, you can get a rash that looks like pimples.
 Even though they aren't technically acne, they can still itch like crazy.
 "They get even crustier when you pick at them, which everybody does," Schultz says.
 The same rule for pimples goes for this rash, too: Hands off.

 If the pimple is super itchy, try gently pressing on it instead.
 Adding some pressure can help take away the itch, plus it doesn't open up the pimple.

 Remember to Exfoliate

-Although exfoliating helps remove excess oil and dry skin, it's better to stick to chemical exfoliants (like salicylic or glycolic acid) than it is physical exfoliants.
+Although exfoliating helps remove excess oil and dry skin, it's better to stick to chemical exfoliants (like salicylic or glycolic acid) than physical exfoliants.
 "The problem on the scalp is already irritation, and I'm afraid that a physical exfoliator is going to cause too much irritation," Schultz says.

-If you feel you must use a physical exfoliant, stick to something gentle and only use it when your scalp isn't seriously irritated.
+If you feel you must use a physical exfoliant, stick to something gentle, and only use it when your scalp isn't seriously irritated.

 Avoid Adding Oils

 Avoid using thick or greasy hair products that will leave a film behind.
 Keep hair repair treatments and deep conditioning masks away from the scalp.
 Instead, use them to treat damaged ends, as these can lend excess oil to the roots—the same goes for your everyday conditioner.